lnay/sagetex-blog/thought.md

 is hosting the project on GitHub or GitLab.
 These platforms do not support building LaTeX documents out of the box, however they can set up to do so, and in particular working with SageTex too.
-The key is to provide a docker container which has both SageTex and a latex distribution installed.
+The key is to provide a docker container which has both SageTex and a LaTeX distribution installed.
 Luckily, such a container [exists](registry.gitlab.com/lukenaylor/latex/sagetex-image:latest).
 Then we can just create a functioning Makefile to build the pdf document, and